Learn what a Salesforce Administrator is, and what they do to create a vital bridge between business and technology.

 Salesforce helps over 150,000 customers across a myriad of businesses, nonprofits, and institutions to connect with their customers.
 People around the world rely on our Customer Relationship Management (CRM) platform to keep business running.
 The Salesforce Administrator in any of these organizations is critical for success.

-Salesforce Administrators work with stakeholders to define requirements and to customize the platform.
-To put it simply: they enable users to get the most out of Salesforce.
+Salesforce Administrators work with stakeholders to define system requirements and customize the platform.
+To put it simply, they enable users to get the most out of Salesforce technology.

 - Maintain the platform